Review: THE HARROWING (2018)

 THE HARROWING, the most recent film from writer/director Jon Keeyes (SUBURBAN NIGHTMARE, DOOM ROOM) blends demonic horror, police films, and medical thrillers into a film that frequently blurs the lines between reality and hallucination.
 That might actually be its major problem, too many scenes end with Calhoun waking up from nightmares.
 After a while, it gets hard to take scenes seriously because we expect them to turn out this way.

-Which is to bad as there are some genuinely creepy and disturbing things going on.
+This is to bad as there are some genuinely creepy and disturbing things going on.
 The plot touches on not just demons and conspiracies but necrophilia and cannibalism and some of the sequences are quite nightmarish.
-Not so much in the sense of over the top gore, all though there is plenty of that, but the actual imagery and the way it’s presented.
+Not so much in the sense of over-the-top gore, all though there is plenty of that, but the actual imagery and the way it’s presented.

-Making use of distorted photography, odd colors and lighting give a lot of scenes a look that causes uneasiness regardless of the content.
-While at first disorienting, the constant use of quickly edited flashbacks gets old with constant use however.
+Making use of distorted photography, odd colours and lighting give a lot of scenes a look that causes uneasiness regardless of the content.
+While at first disorienting, the constant use of quickly edited flashbacks gets old with constant use, however.
 Some of those scenes could have been trimmed, as at 110 minutes the film could be tightened up slightly.

 Overall, THE HARROWING is a neat film that kept my attention and managed to unnerve me more than once.
 It does have some issues but it gets the job done

-Film Mode Entertainment will release THE HARROWING to VOD December 25th.
+Film Mode Entertainment will release THE HARROWING to VOD on December 25th.